DIY Dry Erase Board

 DIY Desktop Dry Erase Board | sugar & cloth

-I’m totally one of those people that has to have a list on hand at all times.
-For some reason, lists help me relax because if not, I feel like I’m constantly on edge that I’ll forget a major to-do.
+We’re totally one of those people that has to have a list on hand at all times.
+For some reason, lists help us relax.
+Because if not, we feel like we’re constantly on edge that we’ll forget a major to-do.
+And forgetting tasks isn’t an option while juggling kids, renovations, The Juliana, and Sugar & Cloth.

-As it turns out, cute desktop dry-erase boards aren’t really the easiest thing to come by.
+Handwritten lists help us rest more easily, and a reusable tabletop version is a must.
+As it turns out, cute desktop dry erase boards aren’t really the easiest thing to come by.

-So I made my own DIY dry-erase board out of a few token items that we already had laying around the studio.
+Office supply stores usually just have your typical white panel board.
+So we made our own DIY Dry Erase Board out of a few token items that we already had laying around the studio.

 DIY Desktop Dry Erase Board | sugar & cloth